The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Introduction

 where $A$ is symmetric and $B$ is symmetric, positive definite.
-While the GEP is not a common sight in modern machine learning literature, remarkably it actually underlies several fundamental problems.
+While the \gep{} is not a common sight in modern machine learning literature, remarkably, it underlies several fundamental problems.
 Most obviously, when $A=X^\top X$, $B=I$, and $X$ is a data matrix, we recover the ubiquitous SVD/PCA.
-However, by considering other forms of the $A$ and $B$ matrices we recover other well known problems.
+However, by considering other forms of $A$ and $B$ we recover other well known problems.
+In general, we assume $A$ and $B$ consist of sums or expectations over outerproducts (e.g., $X^\top Y$ or $\mathbb{E}[xy^\top]$) to enable efficient matrix-vector products.
 These include, but are not limited to:

 \paragraph{Canonical Correlation Analysis (CCA):} Given a dataset of \emph{paired} observations (or views) $x \in \mathbb{R}^{d_x}$ and $y \in \mathbb{R}^{d_y}$ (e.g., gene expressions $x$ and medical imaging $y$ corresponding to the same patient), CCA returns the linear projections of $x$ and $y$ that are maximally correlated.
-CCA is particularly useful for learning multi-modal representations of data and in semi-supervised learning~\citep{mcwilliams2013correlated}; it is effectively the multi-view generalization of PCA~\citep{guo2019canonical,parra2003blind} where $A$ and $B$ contain the cross- and auto-covariances of the two views respectively: \paragraph{Independent Component Analysis (ICA):} ICA seeks the directions in the data which are most structured, or alternatively, appear least Gaussian~\citep{hyvarinen2000independent}.
-A common GEP formulation of ICA uncovers latent variables which maximize the non-Gaussianity of the data as defined by its excess kurtosis.
+CCA is particularly useful for learning multi-modal representations of data and in semi-supervised learning~\citep{mcwilliams2013correlated}; it is effectively the multi-view generalization of PCA~\citep{guo2019canonical} where $A$ and $B$ contain the cross- and auto-covariances of the two views respectively: \paragraph{Independent Component Analysis (ICA):} ICA seeks the directions in the data which are most structured, or alternatively, appear least Gaussian~\citep{hyvarinen2000independent}.
+A common \gep{} formulation of ICA uncovers latent variables which maximize the non-Gaussianity of the data as defined by its excess kurtosis.
 ICA has famously been proposed as a solution to the so-called cocktail party source-separation problem in audio processing and has been used for denoising and more generally, the discovery of explanatory latent factors in data.
-Here $A$ and $B$ are the excess kurtosis and the covariance of the data respectively:
+Here $A$ and $B$ are the excess kurtosis and the covariance of the data respectively~\citep{parra2003blind}:

 \paragraph{Normalized Graph Laplacians:} The graph Laplacian matrix ($L$) is central to tasks such as spectral clustering ($A=L$, $B=I$) where its eigenvectors are known to solve a relaxation of min-cut~\citep{von2007tutorial}.
 Alternatives, such as the random walk normalized Laplacian ($A=L$, $B$ is the diagonal node-degree matrix), approximate other min-cut objectives.
 These normalized variants, in particular, are important to computing representations for learning value functions in reinforcement learning such as successor features~\citep{machado2017laplacian,stachenfeld2014design,machado2017eigenoption}, an extension of proto-value functions~\citep{mahadevan2005proto} which uses the un-normalized graph Laplacian ($A=L$, $B=I$).